Jose Garcia Player Props: Reds vs. Athletics

-Jose Garcia -- 2-for-5 with two doubles and two RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Oakland Athletics, with Kyle Muller on the mound, on April 29 at 4:07 PM ET.
+After going 0-for-4 in his last game, Jose Garcia and the Cincinnati Reds face the Oakland Athletics (who will start Ken Waldichuk) at 4:07 PM ET on Sunday.

-He collected two extra-base hits in his previous appearance (2-for-5 with two doubles and two RBI) against the Athletics.
+He had a hitless showing in his previous game (0-for-4) against the Athletics.

 Jose Garcia Game Info & Props vs. the Athletics